 At Delta, we are aware that the approach of discharge can be an anxiety-provoking time.
 You may be worried about your ability to maintain your sobriety or re-entering your life and the need to address the consequences of your addiction.
 Our staff are aware of these normal concerns and will work with you on relapse prevention strategies until you feel ready to leave.
 Additionally, we strongly believe in providing you with continuity of care and offer two structured outpatient options you may consider participating in after discharge.

-Our Partial Hospitalization Program (PHP) is a full-day program, providing a minimum of 20 hours of services, 5 days a week.
+Our Partial Hospitalization Program (PHP) is a full-day treatment option, providing a minimum of 20 hours of services, 5 days a week.
 Our Intensive Outpatient Program (IOP) is a lower level of care meeting 3 days a week and offering a minimum of 12 hours of services a week.
-In both programs, additional services or hours may be recommended based on each individual’s treatment plan.
+In both treatment options, additional services or hours may be recommended based on each individual’s treatment plan.